 General-use switch.
 A switch intended for use in general distribution and branch circuits.
-It is rated in amperes and is capable of interrupting its rated current as its rated voltage.
+It is rated in amperes and is capable of interrupting its rated current at its rated voltage.

 General-use snap switch.
-A form or general-use switch constructed so that it can be instanted in device boxes or on box covers or otherwise used in conjunction with wiring systems recognized by this code.
+A form of general-use switch constructed so that it can be installed in device boxes or on box covers or otherwise used in conjunction with wiring systems recognized by this code.

 Isolating switch.
-A switch intended for isolating an electric circuit from the source of power lubas no interrupting rating and is intended to be operated only after the circuit has been opened by some other means.
+A switch intended for isolating an electric circuit from the source of power.
+It has no interrupting rating and is intended to be operated only after the circuit has been opened by some other means.

-Motor-circule switch a switch, rated in horsepower that is capable of interrupting the maximum operating overload curren of a motor of the same horsepower rating as the switch at the rater voltage.
+Motor-circuit switch.
+A switch, rated in horsepower that is capable of interrupting the maximum operating overload current of a motor of the same horsepower rating as the switch at the rated voltage.

-UTULIZATION' EQUIPMENT.
-Equipment that utilizes Dectric energy for electronic, electromechanical, chemical, heating lighting or similar purposes.
+UTILIZATION EQUIPMENT.
+Equipment that utilizes electric energy for electronic, electromechanical, chemical, heating, lighting or similar purposes.

-EXAMPLATED.
-Provided with a means to permit circulation of sufficient to remove an excess of heat, fumes or vapors.
+VENTILATED.
+Provided with a means to permit circulation of air sufficient to remove an excess of heat, fumes or vapors.

 VOLTAGE (OF A CIRCUIT).
-The greatest root-meansquare (rms) (effective) difference of potential between any two conductors of the circuit concerned.
+The greatest root-mean-square (rms) (effective) difference of potential between any two conductors of the circuit concerned.